 Cider is a beverage made from apples.

-Up until the mid 19th-century in America, Cider was two or three times more popular than beer.
-Everyone could make Apple Cider.
+Up until the mid 19th-century in America, cider was two or three times more popular than beer.
+Everyone could make apple cider.
 People lived on farms, farms grew apple trees, to make it you just squished some apples and set the juice bucket in the back porch for a few weeks, and kept the dog out of it.
 If you think about it, you couldn’t make anything but alcoholic Cider: there was no refrigeration, so it was going to ferment, and ferment fast, whether you liked it or not.
 If it didn’t ferment, it wouldn’t have kept.
-And before guaranteed-safe water supplies, anything with alcohol in it was safer to drink than water.
-(Come to think of it, at the rate that governments are spending your tax money on everything except basics like safe water, maybe it's time to go back to that alcohol.)

 Apples fallen to the ground